ppp0/aws-import-export-on-a-vm/README.md

 * Vagrant box with minimal Debian and compatible JRE
 * Attach you usb drive and configure Virtual Box to forward it to the virtual machine

+To do:
+* script repartitioning and formatting dirve
+* mounting and creating a job
+* verify a job